Who Done It (Dallas): Overview

 Although generally regarded as somewhat rivals of J.R. in the fictional world of Dallas, Gary Ewing (Ted Shackelford) and his wife Valene (Joan Van Ark) were not suspects due to their activity in the related Knots Landing world.
 Similarly, their daughter Lucy (Charlene Tilton) had an alibi provided by liaisons with a married college professor.

-In order to preserve secrecy before the episode aired, multiple endings were filmed, including the aforementioned characters each firing the gun.
+In order to preserve secrecy before the episode aired, multiple endings were filmed, including every actor and crew member—even J.R.
+(Larry Hagman) himself—each firing the gun.

 Plot summary

 After a considerable number of suspects have been identified, Sue Ellen deduces that it was Kristin who shot J.R.
 At her psychiatrist's office, as she is discussing the gun and how it made its way to her bedroom, she remembers that the last time it was in her possession was when she was at Kristin's condo.
 She finds J.R. at home, when Kristin shows up and Sue Ellen reveals all.

 When Sue Ellen earlier showed up at her sister's apartment with the gun (looking for J.R.), Kristin calmly offered her a drink, with the knowledge that she was drunk and would most likely pass out.
 Once that happened, after placing Sue Ellen back in her car, unconscious, Kristin took the gun and shot J.R. and planted the gun in Sue Ellen's closet the next day in order to frame her.

 After J.R. hears everything and is about to notify the police, Kristin reveals she is pregnant with J.R.'s baby and threatens to reveal everything if the police are brought in.
 Facing the prospect of another scandal should his child be born in prison, J.R. decides the matter should be handled quietly.